amightyo/Learning-Journal/README.md

 # Learning-Journal
-Learning Journal is where we can all collaborate
+Learning Journal is where we can all collaborate.

 ### Sorting
 There are different types of sorting algorithms, such as selection sort, bubble sort, insertion sort, merge sort, and so on with different performance complexity.
 This video does a great job of visualizing the complexity.